mckennapsean/dissertation/chapters/intro.md

 # Introduction

+This dissertation centers around the formulation, use, and validation of a user-centered framework for capturing and describing the visualization design process.

+Many visualization designers think deeply about the role of the design process for creating and building novel and useful visualizations.

+Design has many meanings, and the role of design in visualization is critical yet cryptic.

+It is important to evaluate theoretical frameworks based on their real world usage.

+Focusing on the design process can enable visualization designers to apply what they have learned to other problems, saving time and making more effective visualizations.

+Artifacts are crucial to pinpointing the success of a project and process, so it is important to capture and save artifacts as part of the design process. (reuse?)

+Design decisions are important to connect to the design process. (why?)

+Why does someone care about any of this?
+What is the problem you are solving?

+## Contributions

 This dissertation is about a user-centered framework for visualization design: the design activity framework [@McKenna2014].
 We present this framework as a validated methodology for visualization designers pursuing problem-driven work, such as design studies.
 The key novel aspects of this framework includes its flexibility for iteration, actionability to guide designers, and connections to existing models across fields.